St. Lambert's Church, Münster

-St Lambert's Church (German: St. Lamberti) is a Roman Catholic church building in Münster (Westphalia) in Germany, dedicated to Lambert of Maastricht.
+St. Lambert's Church (German: St. Lamberti) is a Roman Catholic church building in Münster (Westphalia) in Germany, dedicated to Lambert of Maastricht.
 Its present building is the most significant example of Westphalian late Gothic architecture.
 It lies on the north side of the Prinzipalmarkt (main market square) in the city centre.
 Until the early 20th century, the Roggenmarkt (which also borders the church) contained the Drubbels district of housing.
 To the church's east lies the Alte Fischmarkt and the Salzstraße, whilst between the church and the Salzstraße is the Lambertikirchplatz with the Lambertibrunnen.

-Three iron baskets hang from the church tower – in 1536 these were used to expose the corpses of Jan van Leiden, Bernhard Krechting, and Bernhard Knipperdolling after they were publicly tortured and killed in the Prinzipalmarkt for leading the Münster Rebellion.
+Three iron baskets hang from the church tower – in 1536, these were used to expose the corpses of Jan van Leiden, Bernhard Krechting, and Bernhard Knipperdolling after they were publicly tortured and killed in the Prinzipalmarkt for leading the Münster Rebellion.
 In 2007, the twentieth episode of the TV-series Wilsberg, 'Die Wiedertäufer' ('The Anabaptists'), was filmed at the church.

 History

 To 1375

-Around 1000, there was a wooden church in the Kaufmannssiedlung in front of the Domburg, near the city's first cathedral.
+Around 1000, there was a wooden church in the merchants' settlement close to the so-called Domburg, near the city's first cathedral.
 Just before 1100, the wooden church was rebuilt in stone.
-This was probably destroyed in 1125.
-In 1150 it was replaced by a vaulted single nave stone church in the Romanesque style, retaining the previous church's west tower and extending it from 17 to 21 meters high by adding two more storeys to its original one.
-In 1170 Münster was granted the rights of a city and nineteen years later portions of the single parish served by that church were split off to form the parishes of St Ludgeri, St Aegidi, and possibly St Martini.
+This second church was probably destroyed in 1125.
+In 1150, it was replaced by a vaulted single nave stone church in the Romanesque style, retaining the previous church's west tower and extending it from 17 to 21 meters high by adding two more storeys to its original one.
+In 1170 Münster was granted the rights of a city, and nineteen years later, portions of the single parish served by that church were split off to form the parishes of St. Ludgeri, St. Aegidi, and possibly St. Martini.

-In 1270 a three-nave Gothic hall church was built on the site.
+In 1270, a three-nave Gothic hall church was built on the site.
 The west tower was extended again at the same time, this time with an additional storey taking it up to 40 metres.
 The facade of the 1270 extension contains a 1302 Jewish gravestone looted during the 1350 Pogroms.

 Late Middle Ages

 The city's merchants financed the construction of the present building as a marketplace church and a city church.
 The foundation stone was laid in 1375.
-Since 1379 a 'Türmer' has blown a horn from the church tower every half hour between 9 pm and midnight from Wednesday to Monday.
-Since 2014 the post has been held by Martje Saljé.
+Since 1379, a 'Türmer' has blown a horn from the church tower every half-hour between 9 pm and midnight from Wednesday to Monday.
+Since 2014, the post has been held by Martje Saljé.

-The choir was completed in 1422 and the octagonal south choir chapel in 1448.
+The choir was completed in 1422, and the octagonal south choir chapel in 1448.
 The nave was built in several stages from 1450 onwards, including the main southwest doorway with a relief of the tree of Jesse (the original of which is now in the Bode Museum in Berlin).
 The vaulting of the choir and nave was only completed in 1525.
-The original plans included a new tower to replace the medieval one, but this proved too expensive and instead, yet another floor was added to the existing tower, bringing it to 50 metres high and also adding a pointed cupola, which survived until the 19th century.
+The original plans included a new tower to replace the medieval one, but this proved too expensive, and instead, yet another floor was added to the existing tower, bringing it to 50 metres high and also adding a pointed cupola, which survived until the 19th century.